yui-mhcp/base_dl_project/README.md

 Furthermore, all other projects (such as [Text-To-Speech](https://github.com/yui-mhcp/text_to_speech), [Speech-To-Text](https://github.com/yui-mhcp/speech_to_text), [Siamese Networks](https://github.com/yui-mhcp/siamese_networks), ...) are completely based on the `BaseModel` class.

-Note : I provide a `BaseClassifier` class as example, in order to illustrate how to subclass `BaseModel` to create a `MNIST` classifier.
+Note : a `BaseClassifier` class is provided as example, in order to illustrate how to subclass `BaseModel` to create a `MNIST` classifier.
 However, this is a really simple implementation for the `MNIST` dataset : I will later create a real `classification` repository for more advanced classification (images, text, multi-labels, ...).

 Note 2 : this project tends to be as generic as possible.
 It is the reason why I do not provide specific architectures / generators as they are project-specific.
 For instance, the `TacotronLoss` will be provided in the [tts](https://github.com/yui-mhcp/text_to_speech) project with the `Tacotron2` model / architecture.